 For 15% off your first Backcountry.com order, use code RENEE15 *some exclusions apply*

 If you’re going to be out in nature, it’s important that you strive to protect it and follow Leave No Trace principles.
-Please be sure to educate yourself on proper hiking and camping etiquette before heading out.
+Don’t forget to educate yourself on proper hiking and camping etiquette before heading out.
 I’ve listed the main points below and you can find more information via the Leave No Trace Center for Outdoor Ethics or in my in-depth blog post on the subject.

 - Know the regulations and special concerns for the area you’ll visit